trivialsoftware/trivialdb/ReadMe.md

 * `count` - The number of keys in the database.
 * `path` - The full path to the backing file, assuming it writes to disk.
 * `rootPath` - The full path to the folder for the database (aka `path` minus the filename).
+* `loading` - A promise that is resolved once the initial data is loaded.

 ### Database Options